EndBug/workflows/README.md

 ## Usage

 1. Make sure reusable repos are enabled in your repository: `REPO/settings/actions` -> Actions permissions
-2. Create a new workflow:
+2. Create a new workflow: you can either use one from the `dependents` directory in this repo or create your own

 ```yml
 # .github/workflows/NAME.yml